 #4.
 First Contact Resolution Rate (FCR)

-A high FCR is the holy grail for most organizations.
+A high FCR is a holy grail for most organizations.
 This KPI reveals the percentage of queries that were resolved in the first interaction.
 A high FCR is a direct indicator of high customer satisfaction.

 This metric is not ideal for queries with high complexity.
 However, agents must strive to as much information about the concern as possible in the initial interaction to resolve the issue in the fastest possible time.
 Some of the most effective ways to increase FCR include providing regular training to agents, building or maintaining a current knowledge base, implementing ticketing systems, and deploying virtual assistants.